 BEFORE BEGINNING, we want to take the time to recognize that extremes exist on both sides of the CRT debate.
 There are those that use CRT as a religion and guiding moral principle while there are others that shun CRT unequivocally with no nuance.
-As with most issues in life, we are striving for a different approach, which usually involves a both/and worldview, not an either/or worldview.
+We are striving for a different approach with a both/and worldview, not an either/or worldview.

 READ: How the Church can use Critical Race Theory / Tyler Huckabee

 In easy to understand, straightforward language, Relevant Magazine’s Tyler Huckabee details the incarnation of the war against critical race theory, the varying definitions and key tenets of CRT, and how Christians should respond.